TNW (website)

 TNW (The Next Web) is a website and annual series of conferences focused on new technology and start-up companies in Europe.
+As of 2026 TNW is owned by the Romanian SaaS company Tekpon.
 The Next Web company was established in 2006 by co-founders Boris Veldhuijzen van Zanten and Patrick de Laive in Amsterdam, Netherlands, and a technology news website of the same name was started in 2009.
-TNW's reporting has been sourced by Wired, Mashable, and the Huffington Post, among others.
+For some years, the site was a recognised tech news sitie, and TNW's reporting was sourced by Wired, Mashable, and the Huffington Post, among others.

 On 5 March 2019, the Financial Times purchased a majority stake in TNW.
-On September 6, 2021, former CEO, Boris stepped down and handed the position to Myrthe van de Erve who was the former COO.

 In 2025, TNW announced it would shut down its events and media operations, holding its last conference in June, while its coworking business continues to operate.
+In December 2025, Tekpon bought the company, saying they would maintain the website and continue events.

 According to de Laive, it took one year for thenextweb.com to reach 100,000 monthly visitors, and at June 2016 it was getting 8 million to 10 million monthly visitors.